 - Do not lime seedbeds or transplant-growing media heavily.
 It may mask the disease, which could flare up once seedlings are transplanted to a soil of lower pH.

 - Long rotations (three years or longer) help prevent a pathogen buildup and reduce disease.

 - Control wild mustards and other weedy brassicas if they are a problem during rotations.

 - Rotating into soybean, corn, and clover may decrease clubroot levels in subsequent Brassica crops.

 - Never allow drainage water or soil from an infested field to enter an irrigation source.
 Spores are moved easily in irrigation water.

 - Work in pathogen-free fields before moving people and machinery into infested fields.
 Thoroughly clean soil from machinery and equipment before moving from an infested field to a clean one.

-- If growing susceptible crops in suspect or infested fields, incorporate enough finely ground limestone the year before planting to raise the soil pH above 7.
+- If growing susceptible crops in suspect or infested fields, incorporate enough finely ground limestone the year before planting to raise the soil pH above 7 (7.3 to 7.5).
 Use lime applications that increase soil pH as well as level of soil calcium.
 Thoroughly mix lime into the soil to maximize potential disease control.
 Lime inhibits disease development, but will not prevent a disease outbreak if the spore load in the soil is sufficiently high.
 Different soil types vary considerably in their response to efforts to alter the pH with lime.
 Therefore, measure the initial soil pH, follow Soil Moisture Potential (SMP) test recommendations, and monitor the changes after application.
 Periodically monitor the pH in subsequent years to determine the stability of the change.

 - If planting in a suspect or infected field, incorporating hydrated lime (1,500 lb/A) at least 6 weeks before planting, whether pH is neutral or alkaline, gives additional disease control.